 Newly appointed directors have a 30 day grace period before they automatically become liable for the company’s unpaid debts for:

-- Outstanding PAYG withholding liabilities; and
+- Outstanding PAYG withholding liabilities;

 - Outstanding SGC liabilities.

 To avoid personal liability, the new director must, within the 30 days, ensure the company:

 - Goes into voluntary administration; or